 Not taking equipment is something I am strongly against!
 Do not underestimate the exposure you will encounter.
 Even though the steep sections on the beginner routes are short, it only takes a few seconds for a tragedy to happen.

 Fatalities often happen on the easiest of routes (there are plenty of memorial plaques to prove it) and remember if you come unprepared and get into trouble, your insurance might not cover the cost of a possible mountain rescue if you didn’t have the right equipment.
-Not to mention someone also might have to risk their live to save yours.
+Not to mention someone also might have to risk their life to save yours.

 1. Via Ferrata Ra Gusela